ACT Today! (Autism Care and Treatment Today!)

-Anderson Center for Autism is a not for profit organization dedicated to providing the highest quality programs possible for children and adults with autism and other developmental disabilities.
-Equally important is their commitment to maintain an ongoing education and support network for their families and guardians.
-As an organization, they will always provide an enriched and positive climate filled with educational, cultural and recreational activities designed to foster continuous growth, independence and social interaction.
-The center is dedicated to being a results oriented forerunner of agencies by offering the most current program opportunities.
+Anderson Center for Autism is a not-for-profit organization dedicated to providing the highest quality programs possible for children and adults with autism and other developmental disabilities.
+Equally important is their commitment to maintaining an ongoing education and support network for their families and guardians.
+As an organization, they will always provide an enriched and positive climate filled with educational, cultural, and recreational activities designed to foster continuous growth, independence, and social interaction.
+The center is dedicated to being a results-oriented forerunner of agencies by offering the most current program opportunities.

 Aspergers Dating Site is an online dating community for singles with Asperger's syndrome.
 Its goal is to make online social interaction comfortable.

 Leading the Way in the Successful Treatment of Autism...The Center for Autism and Related Disorders (CARD) is one of the world's largest organizations effectively treating children with autism, Asperger's syndrome, PDD-NOS, and other related disorders using applied behavior analysis (ABA).